tokn-authenticator/tokn/README.md

   end-to-end encrypted and nothing leaves the local network.
 - **Bring it with you.** Encrypted backup and restore for migrating or just feeling safer.
+- **Organize the vault.** Group accounts (multiple groups per account if you like) and sort the list the way you want.
 - **Pleasant to look at.** Material 3, built with Jetpack Compose.

 [totp-rfc]: https://www.rfc-editor.org/rfc/rfc6238